vhaudiquet/ubuntu-project-docs/docs/staging/MIR/mir-overview.md

 Add tocs on this page
 ```

-## The MIR documentation
+## Communication

-The guidelines and review process is constantly evolving.
-Even if you have
-submitted a package for Main Inclusion Review in the past, you should still
-re-read the MIR documentation.

-The MIR documentation is also a living document.
-External contributions,
-suggestions, discussions or questions about the process are always welcome.
-We
-would love to hear from you!

-To contribute, simply submit a pull request with your changes or create an
-issue as described in our {ref}`Contributing guide<contribute>`.
-Please
-also attend the weekly {ref}`MIR Team meeting <mir-team-meeting>` if you want
+The MIR team holds a {ref}`mir-team-meeting` if you want to raise any issues or
-to discuss your issue with the MIR Team.
+discuss your issue with the MIR Team.

 ## MIR process overview